bjarneh/jtv/README.md

-        jtv - a tree view [opens files in vim]
+        jtv - a tree view [files open in vim]